ncatlab/nlab-content/pages/3/7/6/7/7673/content.md

 1. then consider the underlying category with attributes, def. \ref{CategoryWithAttributes},

-1. and finally pass to a contextual category by the construction in def. \ref{ContextualFromAttributes}.
+1. and finally pass to a contextual category by the construction in example \ref{ContextualFromAttributes}.

 =--